thollander/actions-comment-pull-request/README.md

   with:
     message: |
       Hello world ! :wave:
-    pr_number: 123 # This will comment on pull request #123
+    pr-number: 123 # This will comment on pull request #123
 ```